 We need many alternatives to Goodreads

 Goodreads is part of Amazon.
-As well as Goodreads, Amazon owns a number of book-related services.
+Amazon owns a number of book-related services.
 It publishes and sells Kindle ebooks, paper books, Audible audiobooks, and also sells paper books through Abebooks and Book Depository.
 While this may just look like great business sense, it is not a sign of a healthy book industry.

 Monopolies such as Amazon lead to stagnation, where innovation becomes risky and choice becomes limited.
 As readers, we need more choice, not less.